S1mplector/Simblock/README.md

-# SimBlock - Keyboard Blocker
+# SimBlock - Simple Keyboard Blocker

-A very lightweight Windows application that allows you to temporarily block all keyboard input with a single toggle button, designed to safely clean your keyboard.
+A very lightweight Windows application that allows you to temporarily block all keyboard input globally with a single toggle button, designed to safely clean your keyboard.

 ## Features